arnika-project/arnika/README.md

 ## Rosenpass

-The Rosenpass protocol provides a post-quantum-secure authenticated key exchange, based on the work Post-quantum WireGuard (PQWG) by Hülsing, Ning, Schwabe, Weber, and Zimmermann [https://eprint.iacr.org/2020/379], but also adds security against state disruption attacks CVE-2021-46873.
+The Rosenpass protocol provides a post-quantum-secure authenticated key exchange, based on the work [Post-quantum WireGuard (PQWG)](https://eprint.iacr.org/2020/379) by Hülsing, Ning, Schwabe, Weber, and Zimmermann, but also adds security against state disruption attacks CVE-2021-46873.

 While Rosenpass is designed with WireGuard in mind, it can be used as a stand-alone tool to exchange keys.
 Using this mode, it can be employed to secure other protocols against attacks from quantum computers.
 Rosenpass will provide a Post-Quantum Cryptography (PQC) key every 120 seconds.

-Rosenpass is using wo different Key Encapsulation Mechanisms (KEMs) Classic McEliece and Kyber

-Refer to 10 – 12 Apr.
-2024 Fifth NIST PQC workshop [https://classic.mceliece.org/talks/20240410.pdf]

-Daniel J. Bernstein, Tung Chou, Carlos Cid, Jan Gilcher, Tanja Lange, Varun Maram, Ingo von Maurich, Rafael Misoczki, Ruben Niederhagen, Edoardo Persichetti, Christiane Peters, Nicolas Sendrier, Jakub Szefer, Cen Jung Tjhai, Martin Tomlinson, Wen Wang

-Classic McEliece for long-term keys, the foundation of security for identifying and authenticating the server, as well as for encrypting data.
-Authenticity and Confidentiality

-Kyber just for forward secrecy: a break of the lattice system does not damage security unless the attacker can also steal secret keys through, e.g., hardware theft.
+Rosenpass is using two different Key Encapsulation Mechanisms (KEMs) Classic McEliece and Kyber (refer to the presentation on Classic McEliece at the [Fifth NIST PQC workshop](https://classic.mceliece.org/talks/20240410.pdf)): Classic McEliece is used for long-term keys, the foundation of security for identifying and authenticating the server, as well as for encrypting data to achieve authenticity and confidentiality.
+Kyber is only used for forward secrecy.
+A break of the lattice system does not damage security unless the attacker can also steal secret keys through, e.g., hardware theft.

-Rosenpass was funded through NLnet with financial support from the European Commission’s NGI Assure program and ProtoType Fund of the Open Knowledge Foundation Germany, financed by the Federal Ministry of Education and Research (BMBF).
+Rosenpass was funded through NLnet with financial support from the European Commission's NGI Assure program and ProtoType Fund of the Open Knowledge Foundation Germany, financed by the Federal Ministry of Education and Research (BMBF).

-Refer to Rosenpass Homepage [https://rosenpass.eu/] and Whitepaper [https://rosenpass.eu/whitepaper.pdf] for more technical details.
+Refer to Rosenpass [homepage](https://rosenpass.eu/) and [whitepaper](https://rosenpass.eu/whitepaper.pdf) for more technical details.

-Rosenpass is free and open-source software (FOSS) and licensed under Apache 2.0 license
+Rosenpass is free and open-source software (FOSS) and licensed under Apache 2.0 license.

 Many thanks to [Karo](https://github.com/koraa) and [Paul](https://github.com/aparcar) from the [**Rosenpass**](https://github.com/rosenpass/rosenpass) project.